Spin Hall effect in heavy ion collisions: Thermal field theory calculations

 \section{Thermal field theory calculations}

-In this appendix, we explain in detail on how to determine Eq.~\eqref{sH} by evaluating the relevant correlation functions.
+In this section, we explain in detail on how to determine $\s^{T,\mu}_{\pm}$ which quantify TSHE by evaluating the relevant correlation functions.
 The method used here is similar to the one developed by Luttinger in Ref.~\cite{PhysRev.135.A1505} to derive Kubo formula for thermal conductivity.
-Here, we consider the simplest case when there is only one species of fermions (anti-fermions) with one unit of $U(1)$ charge throughout, although relaxing this simplification is straightforward.
-We have also assumed that fermionic constituents of the systems under consideration are weakly coupled so that we can obtain those correlation functions from an one-loop thermal field calculation.
+Below, we consider the simplest case when there is only one species of fermions (anti-fermions) with one unit of $U(1)$ charge throughout, although relaxing this simplification is straightforward.
+We have also assumed that fermionic constituents of the systems are weakly coupled so that we can obtain those correlation functions from an one-loop thermal field calculation.

 Let us begin with the operator:

 where $\g^{5},\g^{i}$ denote the standard gamma matrices.
 At this point, $\psi$ represents a generic Dirac field.
 According to the quantum field theory, the phase space distribution of spin polarization is given by the Wigner transform: